 Show your child that you understand that it is afraid of the dark, but you don’t have necessarily share that fear.

 Show the child that its is safe; explain to them that there are no such things as monsters and other scary creatures.

 However, don’t look under the bed or in the closet, as this may indicate that you believe monsters could be there.

-How to Overcome Children’s Fear of the Dark?
+How to Help Kids Overcome Fear of the Dark?

 Establish a bedtime routine your child finds relaxing and pleasurable.
 Predictable bedtime routines help to lessen anxiety.

 Place some of the night lights into your child’s room.